nicklockwood/iCarousel/README.md

     Dynamic View Reflections

 This example demonstrates how to use the ReflectionView class (https://github.com/nicklockwood/ReflectionView) to dynamically generate reflections for your item views.
 This is applicable to item views that contain subviews or controls.
-For item views that are just images, it's better to use the approach shown in the *Dynamic Image Reflections* example.
+For item views that are just images, it's better to use the approach shown in the *Dynamic Image Effects* example.

-    Dynamic Image Reflections
+    Dynamic Image Effects

 This example demonstrates how to use the FXImageView class (https://github.com/nicklockwood/FXImageView) to dynamically generate reflections and drop shadows for your carousel images.